maxzz/rollup-plugin-replace-regex/README.md

 * new key regexValues
   * key may contain regex expression (except regex group definitions)
+    * regex keys ignore the boundaries option, but boundaries can be added as part of the regex manually
   * value is a function that gets file id and matched regex key
+    *

 # @rollup/plugin-replace